egunadi/dsci510/result/tempe_dishes.md

-# Most Common Indonesian Dishes Served in Uber Eats

-<iframe src="result/dish-category-count.pdf" height="500" width="500"></iframe>

-[Click here](result/dish-category-count.pdf) to explore this plot as its own web page.

-Tempe (or "tempeh" in English) are fermented soybean blocks that have gone mainstream in the US as a meat substitute for protein.
-This is apparent in the bar plot above, where there are more than double the number of restaurants serving tempe-based dishes compared to other Indonesian cuisines.

-Here is a list of some tempe dishes available, along with their restaurants.
-Only restaurants with scores greater than or equal to 4.9 are shown:

 |     | name_menuitem                 | name                 |   score | full_address                                                 |   zip_code |
 |----:|:------------------------------|:---------------------|--------:|:-------------------------------------------------------------|-----------:|
 | 147 | Chipotle Tempeh Burrito       | El Nutri Taco        |     5   | 2124 Ne Alberta St, Portland, OR, 97211                      |      97211 |